theomega/docker-nginx-sftp/README.md

 There are two environment variables which you have to provide when launching the container to specify the username and the password which can then be used to log into the sftp server.
 These are called `USER` and `PASSWORD.

+The container listens on two ports, 22 for the sftp server and 80 for the http server.
+The container intentionally does not provide an SSL/HTTPS interface as this can be handled using other docker container easily.

 Volumes
 -------